karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_DebugTrace/doc/api/Ling/Light_Kit_Admin_DebugTrace/Service/LightKitAdminDebugTraceService/onKitPageConfReady.md

-LightKitAdminDebugTraceService::onKitPageConfReady — Callable for the Light_Kit.on_page_conf_ready event provided by [the Light_Kit plugin](https://github.com/lingtalfi/Light_Kit).
+LightKitAdminDebugTraceService::onKitPageConfReady — Callable for the Ling.Light_Kit.on_page_conf_ready event provided by [the Light_Kit plugin](https://github.com/lingtalfi/Light_Kit).